1946 Alabama Crimson Tide football team: Vanderbilt

 Against the Vanderbilt Commodores, Alabama won 12–7 at Legion Field in Birmingham.
 After a scoreless first quarter, the Crimson Tide took a 12–0 halftime lead after touchdowns were scored in the second quarter on a short Hal Self run and a 20-yard Harry Gilmer pass to Hugh Morrow.
 The Commodores scored their lone touchdown late in the fourth quarter on a one-yard Robert Berry touchdown run on fourth-and-goal to make the final score 12–7.
-The victory improved Alabama's all-time record against Vanderbilt to 16–10.